Latest update: Wednesday 10 September 2025

 Next steps

-The new bridge structure has been manufactured off-site.
-It will only be transported to the location once the old bridge is ready to be removed.
+The new bridge has been manufactured off-site.
+It will be transported to the location now the old bridge has been removed.

-- clearing a small amount of vegetation for crane access
+We have cleared a small amount of vegetation for crane access and built a temporary site compound.

 - laying down matting to protect the ground in key areas

-Once all is ready, we will dismantle the old bridge and remove this before installing the new structure.
-This is being carefully managed in a tight window of time to protect the river and its surroundings.
+This are managing this in a tight window of time to protect the river and its surroundings.

 Footpath diversion routes